dominictarro/dominictarro/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dominic-tarro-1ab4b5152)
 [![Squarespace](https://img.shields.io/badge/Portfolio-000000?style=for-the-badge&logo=squarespace&logoColor=white)](https://tarro.work)

-I'm a data engineer with domain knowledge in travel & tourism analytics.
-My tehnical experience is varied, but a few highlights:
+I'm a data engineer with domain knowledge in travel & tourism analytics, but my interests span other topics such as defense and psychometrics.
+My approach to data engineering is similar to software engineering, so I have inherited many practices, patterns, and tools from that discipline.

+My experience is varied, but here are a few highlights:

-- High performance mobile geolocation algorithms
+- High-performance mobile geolocation algorithms
 - Standardizing datasets of multiple origins using [self-made statistical](https://tarro.work/code/the-hannah-montana-problem) methods
 - Organizing and leading multi-month projects involving multiple engineers and stakeholders
-- Building and maintaining data processes with row counts ranging from a few thousand to a few billion records
+- Building and maintaining processes for datasets big and small
+- Building distributed web crawlers

 ## Toolkit